 Press "F" to to invoke the find routine.
-The prompt "Hex, Ascii or Present (H/A/P):" will then be printed on the screen.
-This is asking to find a Hex or Ascii string, or use the presently entered string.
+The prompt "Hex, Ascii, Same:" will then be printed on the screen.
+This is asking to find a Hex or Ascii string, or use the Same string as previously entered.

-If "P" is chosen, the string previously entered from Find will be printed (proceeded by an "A" or a "H" designating it was either an Ascii or Hex string), and the string will immediately be searched for.
+If "S" is chosen, the string previously entered from Find will be displayed (proceeded by an "A" or a "H" designating it was either an Ascii or Hex string), and the string will immediately be searched for.

 If "A" or "H" is chosen, enter the Ascii or Hex string desired, with a maximum or 16 characters or bytes, respectively.
-A RETURN will end the string and start the Find.
-If the string is found in memory, the starting location (in Hex) is printed on the screen.
-If Ascii is chosen, Find will print the location of the Ascii string found, including flashing, inverse, lowercase or control character equivalents.
+A RETURN will end the string, and you will be asked to search for this string in "Memory, Disk".
+If "M" is entered, the string is immediately searched for in memory, and the starting location of each occurance (in Hex) is printed on the screen (Find will find all Ascii stings found, including flashing, inverse, lowercase or control character equivalents).